Weak Existence and Uniqueness for Super-Brownian Motion with Irregular Drift: Proof Outline

 allows us to cover the complete regime of parameters $b_0 \geq \langle \nu^1-\nu^2,1 \rangle $ and $b_1 \in \R$ for $h_ \infty$ given by \eqref{eq:hinfty}.
 More precisely, we set

-It is easily verified, that in this case $d_1,d_2\geq0$ and by plugging these definitions into \eqref{eq:hinftyd} we recover \eqref{eq:hinfty}. \begin{rem} There is not necessarily a unique choice for $\nu^1,\nu^2$ and $d_1$, $d_2$ and $a$ that represent a given function $h$. \end{rem} In order to handle this class of drift function we need to modify the duality function again.
+It is easily verified, that in this case of $d_1,d_2\geq0$, by plugging these definitions into \eqref{eq:hinftyd} we recover \eqref{eq:hinfty}. \begin{rem} There is not necessarily a unique choice of $\nu^1,\nu^2$ and $d_1$, $d_2$ and $a$ that allows to represent a given function $h$. \end{rem} In order to handle this class of drift functions we need to modify the duality function again.
 In this case we will see in Section~\ref{sec:duality} that the approximate duality relation is given by